OR, the drama to move commodities to the end of the world!

 Alert: Posted a year ago, my life got so fabulous when I joined the tiny community of Punta Allen.
 My month of living very simply on the beach with dogs and small dramas each day.
 The simple life is really the best life.

-Internet really playing up will add more pics later!
-One of the things that happens off grid!
+The Internet really playing up will add more pics later!
+One of the things that happen off-grid!

 The bus ride back was fast, only the three hours, but I was glum.
 Although I knew it was just one week in Tulum I had finally found my groove in this small paradise.
 The journey itself was great because it leaves at eight in the morning, no hanging around and great light to take pictures.
 Upon reaching the hotel side of Tulum though, my depression deepened.
 Plastic loud tourists milling around and all the trappings that go with under a thin veil of being very ethnic.

 As soon as I arrived in Tulum my ears were assaulted by noise.
 I was so used to crashing waves and wind that to hear all these fucking cars and lorries, loudspeakers of vendors of gas, and fruit and veg, and other shite that I freaked as I got off the collectivo.
 Also a new thing, police loudspeakers about covid and masks.
 This just felt hostile and I felt really low.

 For all the inconveniences of living on the edge of society, it’s a whole world of difference if you’ve been used to being a lone wolf for a while.
 I sit here back in Punta Allen another time and although there’s no bloody WiFi at the moment because it’s ‘windy’ I still am blessed to be here and just writing this up in ‘word’ to copy to blog later.